insujang/insujang.github.io/_posts/cs500/2017-04-11-summary-of-cs500-binomial-heap.markdown

 A binomial tree of order $$ k$$ has $$ 2^k $$ nodes, and height $$ k $$.

 degree
-: The number of children that the node has.
+: The number of child trees that the node has.
+Same number with order.

 ## Some properties of binomial tree
 For the binomial tree $$ B_k $$,